Ghoul (Fallout): Critical reception

 Commentators have recognized ghouls, in particular the feral enemy variant, as an iconic and recognizable element of the Fallout media franchise.
-Tom Baines from PCGamesN remarked that Fallout 4 is a "a surprisingly good zombie game" due to its effective use of common zombie mechanics and tropes through player interactions with Feral Ghouls and the game world's post-apocalyptic setting, even though they are not technically zombies in the traditional sense.
+Tom Baines from PCGamesN remarked that Fallout 4 is a "surprisingly good zombie game" due to its effective use of common zombie mechanics and tropes through player interactions with Feral Ghouls and the game world's post-apocalyptic setting, even though they are not technically zombies in the traditional sense.
 Lydia McInnes from The Daily Tar Heel concurred that Feral Ghouls have been used very effectively in Fallout 4 as a horror trope and that as enemies they "are scarier than they have any right to be".
-In a retrospective analysis of the history of the Fallout series' horror elements, Luiz H. C. noted that while ghouls were an integral part of the original games' well-executed blend of body horror and scary atmosphere, the more graphically detailed ghoul character models in recent entries have been used admirably to instill a creepy atmosphere in his view.
+In a retrospective analysis of the history of the Fallout series' horror elements, Luiz H. C. noted that while ghouls were an integral part of the original games' well-executed blend of body horror and scary atmosphere, the more graphically detailed ghoul character models in recent entries have been used admirably to instill a creepy atmosphere.

 Individual ghoul characters have received particular acclaim for the way their physiology and psychology are presented within their respective story arcs.
-PCGamesN staff ranked Dillon and Raul Tejada among their list of best companion characters throughout the entire Fallout series: the former was noted for his useful gameplay utility as well as the moral dilemmas presented to the player due to his presence in their squad, whereas the latter was well received due to the exemplary performance of his voice actor Danny Trejo which they believed lent pathos to the character's tragic backstory.
+PCGamesN staff ranked Dillon and Raul Tejada among their list of best companion characters throughout the entire Fallout series: the former was noted for his useful gameplay utility as well as the moral dilemmas presented to the player due to his presence in their squad, whereas the latter was well received due to the exemplary performance of his voice actor Danny Trejo, which they believed lent pathos to the character's tragic backstory.
 Kate Gray considered John Hancock to be a compelling and interesting character, with praise for his nuanced characterization as an anti-hero, romantic dialogue, and lack of judgmental attitude or behavior towards the player's actions.
-Samuel Horti praised the writing behind the New Vegas side quest "Come Fly With Me" and its use of an eccentric cast of ghoul characters, including the charismatic Glowing One Jason Bright, as the game's best and most memorable.
+Samuel Horti praised the writing behind the Fallout: New Vegas side quest "Come Fly With Me" and its use of an eccentric cast of ghoul characters, including the charismatic Glowing One Jason Bright, as the game's best and most memorable.

-The notion of ghouls as playable characters in the Fallout franchise have been of some interest.
+The notion of ghouls as playable characters in the Fallout franchise has been of some interest.
 In his review of the Fallout tabletop RPG, Charlie Hall from Polygon praised the option of playing one to be "inviting".
 Jordan Forward from PCGamesN is fascinated by the idea of playing a ghoul archetype for the next mainline installment of the Fallout video game series, and deliberated the associated mechanics and limitations surrounding such a character at length.